amberframework/docs/guides/models/jennifer/models.md

 * `#set_attribute(name, value)` - set attribute by given name.

 ## Query DSL

-My favorite part.
-Jennifer allows you to build lazy evaluated queries with chaining syntax, but some methods can only be used at the end of a chain \(such as `#first` or `#pluck`\).
+Jennifer allows you to build lazy evaluated queries with a chainable syntax.
+However, some methods can only be used at the end of a chain (such as `.first` or `.pluck`).
 Here is a list of all DSL methods:

 ### Find

-An object can be retreived by id using `find` \(returns `T?`\) and `find!` \(returns `T` or raise `RecordNotFound` exception\) methods.
+An object can be retrieved by id using `find` \(returns `T?`\) and `find!` \(returns `T` or raise `RecordNotFound` exception\) methods.

 ```ruby
 Contact.find!(1)
 ```

 ### Where
 `all` retrieves everything \(only at the beginning; creates empty request\).

 ```ruby
 Contact.all
 ```

-Specifying a where clause is really flexible.
-This method accepts a block which represents the where clause of the request \(or its part - you can chain several `where` methods and they will be concatenated using `AND`\).
+`where` clauses are extremely flexible.
+The `where` method accepts a block which represents the where clause of the query statement.
+You can chain several `where` methods together and they will be concatenated using `AND`.

 To specify a field, use `c` method which accepts a string as the field name.
-As I've mentioned, after declaring model attributes, you can use their names inside of a block: `_field_name` if it is for the current table and `ModelName._field_name` if for another model.
+As mentioned, after declaring model attributes, you can use their names inside of a block: `_field_name` if it is for the current table and `ModelName._field_name` if for another model.
 As a method name, you can specify an attribute of the model or table using underscores: `_some_model_or_table_name__field_name` - model/table name is separated from field name by "_\_".
 You can specify relation in space of which you want to declare condition using double_  at the beginning and block.

-Several examples:
+Below are a few examples:

 ```ruby
 Contact.where { c("id") == 1 }